How to set up Workflows in TrustWorks

 Getting started with workflows

-- Data Subject Request: Automate the process of managing and responding to data subject requests in compliance with privacy regulations.
+- Data Subject Request: Automate the handling of DSRs to ensure compliance with privacy regulations.

-- Assessment: Streamline the creation and management of assessments for privacy, security, or compliance needs.
+- Assessment: Simplify the creation and tracking of assessments for privacy, security, or compliance.

 Every workflow requires at least one ‘Trigger’ element to be initiated.
 To connect a trigger to the ‘Start’ element, click on the dot underneath the trigger box and drag it to the dot on top of the ‘Start’ box.

-For a visual guide, watch the video below:
+For a visual guide, watch the GIF below:

 Do the same with all the other elements.
 First, delete the connecting line between ‘Start’ and ‘End’, add the elements and connect them in the order you want the flow to execute.